Export variants of Soviet military equipment: Armored vehicles

 Monkey-model tanks were equipped with downgraded fire control systems, downgraded armor, no NBC system, and provided with substandard ammunition.
-Their ballistic computers, rangefinders, and night vision were inferior to those found on production models.
+Their ballistic computers, rangefinders, and night vision were inferior to those found on tanks for Soviet use.

-For instance, the 3BM17 APFSDS 125 mm smoothbore ammunition were designed specifically for export, and had a penetration of sloped armor at 2000 m that was inferior to the original Soviet model, the 3BM15.
-By the time of the Gulf War, both rounds were obsolescent and relegated solely to training purposes (not actual combat).
-For 3rd world client states, however, they were the most advanced 125mm KE rounds available.
+For instance, the 3BM17 APFSDS 125 mm smoothbore ammunition was designed specifically for export, and had a penetration of sloped armor at 2,000 m that was inferior to the Soviet model, the 3BM15.
+By the time of the Gulf War, both rounds were obsolescent and relegated solely to training purposes.
+For third world client states, however, they were the most advanced 125mm KE rounds available.

 Aircraft

-Monkey-model aircraft were downgraded in a manner similar to that of tanks.
-The MiG-23MS "Flogger-E", for example, was an export variant the original MiG-23 developed because the MiG-23 was considered too advanced to be exported to Third World countries.
+Monkey-model aircraft were similarly downgraded.
+The MiG-23MS "Flogger-E", for example, was an export variant of the MiG-23, developed because the MiG-23 was considered too advanced to be exported to third world countries.
 The MiG-23MS lacked the most advanced features of the original.
-Infra-red search and track and beyond visual range missile capabilities were removed and its avionics suite was very basic.
+Infra-red search and track and beyond visual range missile capabilities were removed, and its avionics suite was very basic.
 This variant was widely sold during the 1970s to Soviet allies in the Middle East.

 Effectiveness of monkey models

 It is claimed by some that most Soviet-designed tanks and aircraft engaged by western forces during the last decades were allegedly monkey models, and that this must be kept in mind when trying to assess the capabilities of real Soviet-era equipment versus those of contemporary western designs.
 An alleged example of this is the dismal performance of Iraqi T-72 models during the 1991 Gulf War and the 2003 invasion of Iraq.

 In each conflict, Iraqi T-72s failed to destroy a single M1 Abrams tank, even after scoring direct hits.
 On the other hand, a publication from the early 80s claims that the 125 mm 2A46 gun "will penetrate the armor of any current or future NATO tank at ranges greater than 2,000 meters."
 A decade later, Robert H. Scales insisted that the 125mm gun "could penetrate the Abrams (frontal armor) at 1,000 meters," provided it was using modern ammunition.
-The performance discrepancy can be explained by the fact that the Iraqis used substandard ammunition for their guns, while operating a mix of monkey models and their own locally produced variant, the Lion of Babylon.
+The performance discrepancy can be explained as being due to the Iraqis using substandard ammunition for their guns and operating a mix of tank monkey models and their own locally produced variant, the Lion of Babylon.